Associate Research Professor

 She is the recipient of an NSF CAREER Award, a Google Faculty Research Award and a

-Microsoft Research New Faculty Fellowship.
+Microsoft Research Faculty Fellowship.
 She is a co-founder of Zeutro, LLC

-and spends time in Texas with her husband and son.
+and lives in Texas with her husband and two children.

 Publications are available online.